LABORA-INF-UFG/nonrtric-rapp-helloworld-policy/README.md

 ![Sequece](images/rApp-start-sequence.png)

 ## Introduction
-This document provides guidelines on how to install and configure the HW Python xAPP in various environments/operating modes.
+This document provides guidelines on installing and configuring the HW Python rAPP in various environments/operating modes.
-The audience of this document is assumed to have good knowledge in RIC Platform.
+The audience of this document is assumed to have good knowledge of the RIC Platform, mainly Non-RT RIC.

 ## Preface
-This xAPP can be run directly as a Linux binary, as a docker image, or in a pod in a Kubernetes environment.
+This rAPP can be run directly as a Linux binary, as a docker image, or in a pod in a Kubernetes environment.
 The first two can be used for dev testing.
 The last option is how an xAPP is deployed in the RAN Intelligent Controller environment.
 This covers all three methods.